 “Make It OK”

 NAMI and a steering committee of community members, community-based organizations and public health.
-Washington Co., Dakota Co., Goodhue Co., Arrowhead Health Alliance, Northland Healthy Minds, Anderson Corporation, Red Wing Shoes, Crow Wing Energized/Brainerd Lakes Region, Polk County (WI), Hutchinson and McLeod County Public Health, and the State of Iowa.
+Washington Co., Dakota Co., Goodhue Co., Arrowhead Health Alliance, Northland Healthy Minds, Anderson Corporation, Red Wing Shoes, Crow Wing Energized/Brainerd Lakes Region, Polk County (WI), Hutchinson and McLeod County Public Health.

 How Health Plans Support the Project

 HealthPartners sponsors the program and in October 2018 the HealthPartners Institute completed a two-year IMPACT Survey study of over 6,500 participants.
 Results show that between 2017 and 20019 there has been progress and a significant decrease in stigma among survey respondents who reported feeling comfortable talking with someone about mental illness, willingness to tell friends if they have a mental illness and less reluctance in seeking help.